G Kutta Se

 The film was scheduled for release in India in 2016 but, due to censorship, was delayed until June 16, 2017.
 G Kutta Se, which has been written and directed by Rahul Dahiya, takes place in Haryana, a state in northern India, and portrays gender roles in the region and the woes of women in a misogynistic society.

 Plot

-G Kutta Se is the story of people who follow the desires of their heart and the consequences that befall them for doing so.
+G Kutta Se is the story of people who follow the desires of their hearts and the consequences that befall them for doing so.